brianngan/brianngan.github.io/_posts/2020-05-17-genie-covid-loan-scheme-campaign-page.md

 ---
 ![](/uploads/genie-covid-1.png)

-## Short Development Time
+## Working on a Tight Deadline

 This campaign was put together in a less than a week by the product and product marketing teams.
-In response to the COVID-19 situation, Genie Financial Services created a new Auto Financial Assistance Scheme to help small business and PHV drivers.
-And the short development time was crucial to capitalise on the press release date.
+In response to the COVID-19 situation, Genie Financial Services quickly crafted a new Auto Financial Assistance Scheme to help small business and PHV drivers.

+The short development time was crucial because we needed to capitalise on the press release and because of its immediate and unexpected nature.

-I designed the colour scheme and art style of the landing page and form; I also served as the product manager of the campaign; working closely with the product marketing stakeholders to get the marketing copy.
+I was the product manager of the campaign; working closely with the product marketing and business stakeholders to get the marketing copy and business rules to develop the page.
+In addition, I was the UX designer; designing the colour scheme and art style of the landing page and form.

-All in all, while the landing pages and forms are easy to execute, it was an enjoyable experience that allowed me to design something interesting and to create a channel to provide aid to small businesses.
+All in all, while the landing pages and forms are a straightforward experience, it was an enjoyable as it allowed me to design something interesting and to create a channel to provide aid to small businesses.

 References: